In-depth insights into running shoe outsoles (road & trail)

 So, what do we recommend?
 It all depends on your circumstances.

-If you live—like me—in a place where it seldom rains, and the average temperature is between 15ºC and 25ºC no matter the season, you can get away with almost any outsole.
-On the contrary, if you tend to run on wet, ice or even mud, you definitely want a grippy shoe—like the Puma Deviate Nitro 2 with its world-class PumaGrip rubber.
+If you live in a place where it seldom rains or snows, you can get away with almost any outsole.
+On the contrary, if you tend to run on wet, ice or even mud, you definitely want a grippy shoe, like the ASICS Superblast 2 with its world-class ASICSGRIP rubber.

 Grip & durability: can you have both?

 Achieving both grip and durability in a running shoe is challenging because there is a trade-off between the two.
-Outsoles with excellent grip—like competition shoes—often use softer rubber that wears out faster, while shoes designed for durability tend to have harder rubber that sacrifices some grip.
+Outsoles with excellent grip often use softer rubber that wears out faster, while shoes designed for durability tend to have harder rubber that sacrifices some grip.

-Of course, shoe manufacturers could improve durability in racing shoes by increasing the thickness of the rubber, right?
-For example, the Metaspeed Edge+ has a 2.0-mm thick rubber, while the GlideRide 3 has 3.4 mm.
-Unfortunately, that's not an option, as this would add weight to the shoe, which is a crucial factor as proven by this meta-analysis.
+And sure, shoe manufacturers could improve durability just by increasing the thickness of the rubber, right?
+For example, the Saucony Endorphin Elite 2 has a 1.2-mm thick rubber, while the Brooks Beast GTS 24 has 4.8 mm.
+Unfortunately, that's not an option for supershoes, as this would add too much weight, which is a crucial factor for performance as proven by this meta-analysis.

 The mystery behind outsole wear